dnywh/bounce/README.md

+*Note: this module is in 'alpha'—it's a work in progress.
+Anything can (and will) change over time.
+I'll remove this once I feel like bounce is at a usable/stable stage.*

 # bounce
 A constantly-evolving collection of useful animation curves for interaction design within [Framer](http://framerjs.com), wrapped within a handy module.
 Full reference within `bounce.coffee`.